earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

           url: "mailto:adam+website@earthly.dev"
 ~~~

-That is not described in our cue type, so now validation fails:
+That is not described in our type, so now validation fails:

 ~~~{.bash caption=">_"}
 $ cue vet authors-type.cue authors.yml